Profile

 Abstract

-This country profile of Mozambique provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing to Mozambique between 2000 and 2022.
+This country profile provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing in Mozambique from 2000 to 2022.
 It includes granular information on key trends in China’s loan and grant-financed commitments, its lending portfolio, ESG risks in its infrastructure projects, and contractual safeguards adoption and implementation.

-Between 2000 and 2022, China has directed $9.5 billion in loan and grant-financed commitments and 152 projects to the Republic of Mozambique.
-China’s financing to Mozambique peaked in 2013, with a $2.9 billion loan directed to CPNC to acquire a minority stake in Eni East Africa, a natural gas company.
-Another wave of major financing followed in 2017, with nearly $2 billion in non-concessional loans—about $1.8 billion of which supported the Coral South Floating Liquefied Natural Gas Project.
+From 2000 to 2022, China directed $9.5 billion in loan and grant-financed commitments for 152 projects in Mozambique.
+China’s financing to Mozambique peaked in 2013, with a $2.9 billion loan directed to China National Petroleum Corporation (CNPC) to acquire a minority stake in Eni East Africa, a natural gas company.
+Another wave of major financing followed in 2017, with nearly $2 billion in non-concessional loans—around $1.8 billion of which supported the Coral South Floating Liquefied Natural Gas Project.